 The Health Benefit Program (HBP) is committed to helping you and your family stay healthy.
-If faced with medical illness, we are also committed to helping you with important decisions to ensure that you get the healthcare you need.
+However, if faced with medical illness, we are also committed to helping you with important decisions to ensure that you get the healthcare you need.